Last updated on August 6th, 2020 at 02:46 pm

 If you are great at baking bread and you know your friend loves it because you watch her devour piece after piece when you invite her to dinner, then make up a gift certificate for a fresh loaf each month for a year.
 Does your friend have little kids and no family in town to watch them nor the budget to higher a sitter for date night, make her a few gift certificates up that are good for a night of babysitting?

 Think giving homemade coupons is kind of lame?
 Try this way of giving an act of service gift.

 Did you know you can buy Redbox movie gift certificates?
 Buy one large enough for your friend to grab a few movies, then grab a few of her favorite treats, and a bottle of her favorite beverage, and wrap it up in a box.
 If you don’t know what she likes then how about a small gift certificate to the convenience store nearest her and the Redbox gift card placed in a card with a few kind words from you.

 10. Baking Mixes

 Does your friend love freshly baked cookies but you know she doesn’t have a lot of time to bake?
 How about making her up a cookie mix in a jar.
-I found this tutorial on making 5 different types of bake goods in a jar complete with printable labels while searching pinterest one night.
+I found this tutorial on making five different types of baked goods in a jar complete with printable labels while searching Pinterest one night.